My Mind Was Finally Opened

 In the congregation was a couple whose income is $700 a month.
 Members would give them money and food to help.
 I mean, that's what Christian love is about.
 The pastor stopped that.
 He had the deaconesses go to each member and tell us not to give them anymore money.
 A few of the members did not follow the order.
 This was hard for me to believe.
 I could not live on $700 a month, and I know that the pastor could not.
 Again, I expressed my opinion to the deaconess.

 The first two years I would underline and make notes in my Bible instead of taking notes like everyone else.
 I started realizing that the same scriptures were being used over and over.
 It was the same old stuff--the government of the church, holy days, and a little prophecy.
 The past year became very hard for me to listen because I felt that the whole content of verses were not being looked at.
 The sermonette would usually relate to the sermon and it was always stated that it wasn't planned but that Godly intervention occurred and for many years I believed this!
-When the pastor was there the first fifteen minutes would be ranting and raving about politics and homosexuals (or "queers" as he liked to refer to them).
+When the pastor was there the first fifteen minutes would be ranting and raving about politics and certain people (calling them "queers"1).
 Over time it made me uncomfortable.
 I thought we were to stay out of politics.
 I thought we were to love everyone--love the person but hate the sin.
 Why not condemn liars and cheaters?
 Wasn't one sin just as bad as another?
 Then I realized that when Meredith gave a sermon that the same thing would occur.
 Again, I expressed my opinion.

 I heard a lot of sermons on church government, one man government, such as what it will be like in the world tomorrow.
 Once I opened my ears I heard that man was ordained by God and of course the evangelists, pastors, elders and deacons were also ordained by God.
 Really?
 I understood why God would be head of church government but wondered if here on earth if Meredith thought he was God?
 What was the proof that God ordained him as the one man dictator?
 I did not express this opinion.

 Over the past year I started hearing some of my observations in sermons and sermonettes.
-In one sermon the pastor started "hate speaking" homosexuals.1 He said, "I know a sin is a sin (my exact words I said to the deaconess) but homosexuality is the worst!"
+In one sermon the pastor started "hate speaking" certain individuals.
+He said, "I know a sin is a sin (my exact words I said to the deaconess) but this sin is the worst!"
 Did someone tell him my opinion?
 No, surely not.
 One Saturday we had a sermon by a visiting elder stating that pastors and elders should be respected and not questioned.
 A friend walked up to me afterwards and said the pastor had him preach that topic.
 Surely not.
-I was told not to look on the Internet for church issues.
-Then there was a sermonette on the evils of looking at the Internet.
+I was told not to look on the Internet for church issues.2 Then there was a sermonette on the evils of looking at the Internet.
 I thought "how curious" but went along on my way.

 There are many more issues than this but at that moment I realized I have been blindly following a religion and not using my brain.
 I, a very educated individual, had been misled, or I should say, allowed myself to be misled.